 Somatic Experiencing practitioners consider it important to feel “held” in order to move through discomfort.
 That’s partially because feeling held calms the body’s “fight or flight” system.

 Any of us who have ever craved a hug can relate.
-Luckily, there is a way to replicate that feeling of being held–on your own and on the fly.
+Of course, there are alternatives to physical hugs, like chatting in an anonymous, moderated peer group.
+But if a Virtual Hug® like what you’d get at Supportiv just won’t cut it, there is a way to replicate the feeling of being physically held–on your own and on the fly.

 Who are these exercises good for?